OCTOBER Poetry Contests

 Notify: January 31

 Poems: Each poem must be 40 lines or less (not including title).
+International entries are welcome.
 All winners will receive a free year's membership in the Poetry Society.
-There will be a reception for all prizewinners to receive their awards in Spring 2003.
+There will be a reception for all prizewinners to receive their awards in Spring.
 Don't Enter Before: 5/15.
-Entry Fee: 5 pounds for first poem, 3 pounds for each additional poem.
+Entry Fee: £6 for first poem, £3.50 pounds for each additional poem.
 Membership in Poetry Society gets you a free second entry.
-Payment only in sterling; checks must be from UK banks, payable to The Poetry Society.
-Credit cards OK.
+Payment only in sterling; credit cards OK.
 Online submissions accepted at http://poetrysociety.org.uk/shop/.
 Sponsor is a leading UK poetry organization.
 Submit: MS, SASE #10 envelope for notification, entry form (send SASE or visit website).
 Typed, single- or double-spaced, not stapled, on one side of letter-size paper.
 Each poem must have a title.
 Include entry form with author's name, address, phone number, and poem titles; no name of author on poems.
 Notify if accepted elsewhere.

 www.poetrysociety.org.uk/comp/comp.htm